rossslaney/forms-rn-cli/readme.md

 > forms-rn-cli add-container [NameOfContainer]

-Place the 'Container' anywhere in your application markup <NameOfContainer />
+Place the 'Component' anywhere in your application markup <NameOfComponent />

 ### Add a 'Service'